 Note: Cuba had two currencies, but now only has one: the Cuban Peso, or CUP.
 The Cuban government has recently made drastic changes to the USD-CUP exchange rate, so be sure you know what the latest rates are.
 It can be very helpful to have the assistance of a trusted local planner to make sure you're getting the best rate.

 Lodging is a major expense when you travel, so you need to factor it into your budget early.
-In Cuba, you can find a bed for as little as 6CUC per night or spend well over 500CUC per night.
+In Cuba, you can find a bed for as little as $20 USD per night or spend well over $100 USD per night.
 It all depends on your budget and the type of accommodations you prefer.
-We recommend casa particulares, which are rooms in private homes.
-They’re inexpensive and you get to spend time with local Cuban families.
+Local experts recommend casas particulares, which are rooms in private homes (these days, they're usually rented out via Airbnb).
+They’re inexpensive and offer the opportunity to connect with Cuban locals.

 Here are the average costs of accommodations in Cuba: